- Fellowship - Parkland Health & Hospital System (2008-2009), Physical Medicine & Rehabilitation

 - Residency - Wayne State University School of Medicine (2005-2008), Physical Medicine & Rehabilitation

 John Thottakara, M.D.

 - Traumatic Brain Injury

-John Thottakara, M.D., is an Assistant Professor in the Department of Physical Medicine and Rehabilitation at UT Southwestern Medical Center.
+John Thottakara, M.D., is an Associate Professor in the Department of Physical Medicine and Rehabilitation at UT Southwestern Medical Center.